NinaS23/Tweteroo_Spring-Api/README.md

 ```git
 git clone https://github.com/NinaS23/Tweteroo_spring-api.git
 ```
-Then navigate to the project folder in ApiApplication.java and:
+Then navigate to the project file in ApiApplication.java and:

 ```git
 run the project